BMW Z9: Interior

-Exterior design
+Exterior

-The Z9 Gran Turismo Concept car features the long hood and short rear deck that have become hallmarks of BMW sport coupe design.
+The Z9 Gran Turismo features the long hood and short rear deck that have become hallmarks of BMW sport coupe design.
 The “face” of the Z9 incorporated trademark BMW design elements, such as the dual round headlights flanking the central kidney grille.
-Large wheels, 20-inch front and 21 inch rear, provided a hint of the performance capability of the Z9.
+The wheels of the Z9 measure 20-inches in the front and 21 inches in the rear.
 Front and rear turn signals featured neon light technology, while rear lights incorporated light-emitting diodes (LED).

-One of the most striking features of the Z9 is the gull wing door, though unusually conventional doors are also fitted into the gull wings, allowing the doors to function in both ways.
+Notably, the Z9 features gull-wing doors, which are long enough to provide access to both the front and rear seats.
+Unusually, though, the doors are split into two parts, with the other part being hinged conventionally, allowing the doors to be opened either upwards or conventionally outwards.
 The full-length gull wing doors can be opened automatically at the press of a button on the electronic key.
 Depressing the button on the remote control will both open and close a door.

-The Z9 did not make it into production, but many of its innovations did.

 Engine

-The Z9 featured a V8 turbo diesel BMW M67, from the BMW 7 Series (E38) 740d model.
-The 3.9 liter V-8 is a common rail, direct injection unit.
-Maximum power was at the time an impressive 245 hp and it produced 413 lb ft torque (560 Nm).
+The Z9 featured a 3.9L turbo diesel BMW M67 V8, from the BMW 7 Series (E38) 740d model.
+The V8 is a common rail, direct injection unit which produces 180 kW and 413 lbft of torque.
 Torque is maintained constantly between 1750 and 2500 rpm to give high performance even at the low end of the rev range.
-Choosing a diesel engine to power a large sports coupe like the Z9 is a testament to BMW's confidence in the refinement and performance characteristics of the 3.9 liter V-8.